May 22, 2005

 Mr. Gusse is unapologetic about these challenges.
 In fact, he relishes

-and work on that pressed pansy project with your mom.
-The next Classic
+home and work on that pressed pansy project with your mom.
+The

-reacted in time to loft the front wheel over the log, but another rider
+bank.
+Somehow I reacted in time to loft the front wheel over the log,

 Confidence is Dangerous

-feel like you’re finding a groove: the course reaches out and takes a stab at
+feel like you’re finding a groove: the course reaches out and takes a

-shifted and grabbed some throttle, a nasty little object lay in wait.
+each time I up-shifted and grabbed some throttle, a nasty little object

-would go 30 miles without refueling, so I rode through and started
+KX would go 30 miles without refueling, so I rode through and started

 down an open trail next to a railroad track.
 Somewhere after this 5th

 gear section was another Classic Gusse.
 This time it was a square

 culvert under a road.
 While plenty wide for a motorcycle, its height

 was only about 5 feet.
 Even more interesting was that a couple feet of

 dirt had eroded next to the entrance of the culvert, creating a concrete

 Yeah, It’s Like What You've Read